 Breakfast

-We take a bus journey from Pokhara to Kathmandu, a 6-7 hour ride via the Prithvi Highway.
+You will take a bus journey from Pokhara to Kathmandu, a 6-7 hour ride via the Prithvi Highway.
 The scenic drive takes you through lush green forests, hills, and beautiful Nepalese countryside.
 You will also drive alongside the Seti and Trishuli Rivers.
-Upon arrival in Kathmandu, the evening provides leisure time for any last-minute shopping in the vibrant Thamel area.
-The night is spent at a hotel in Kathmandu.
+The drive once again provides you with a glimpse of rural life in Nepal.

 Alternative route: There are many flights to Kathmandu from Pokhara every day.
 You can take a flight to get there.
 It takes 25 minutes and is a more convenient way to get to Kathmandu.
 However, the flight costs more than traveling by road.